The best diet for weight loss: The bottom line

 Those living with type 2 diabetes need to control their blood sugar levels, as their bodies do not respond to insulin which controls this in healthy individuals.

-- For the aim of weight loss, the evidence is similar for individuals living with type 2 diabetes than it is for healthy individuals.
+- For the aim of weight loss, the evidence is similar for individuals living with type 2 diabetes as it is for healthy individuals.

 - As blood sugar levels are a focus in type 2 diabetes, low-carb diets can help prevent spikes in blood sugar compared to other diets.